radare/radare2live/README.md

 ----

 * include radare2-git package
-* change default user name
 * do not use vga mode?
 80x25 ftw
+* append timestamp to r2live iso filename?
 * shrink filesystem contents
-* append timestamp to r2live iso filename?
+  - create new base pkg (base-system-r2) without the firmware files